CrujiMusic/bopshare/README.md

 **Required Must-have Stories**

 - [x] User signs in through Spotify to access their account
-- [ ] User picks their top 3 songs for each of their favorite genres
+- [ ] User can pick their top 3 songs for each of their favorite genres
-- [ ] A new user completes a short questionnaire to choose which playlists are publically available and which genres they want to display
 - [ ] User can discover new users to follow by swiping right or left on their top 3 songs in a shared genre
-- [ ] User can view recommended user's playlists once they’ve swiped right
-- [ ] User can display profile information (about, following, followers)
+- [ ] User can display profile information (bio, following, followers)
 - [x] User's playlists appear in profile and can be clicked on and listened to
 - [ ] User can access the music and profiles of those they are following
 - [ ] User can log out